-In 2019-2020 academic year the Institute of Law at South Ural State University has introduced a new Master’s program Law (Law and Digital Technologies) taught in English which trains specialists with new skills and knowledge.
+The Institute of Law at South Ural State University has a Master’s program Law (Law and Digital Technologies) taught in English which trains specialists with new skills and knowledge.

 “This Master’s program is the result of cooperative efforts of the teaching staff of the Institute.
 In 2018 the Institute started interdisciplinary research project «Legaltech: Legal Regulation of Artificial Intelligence, Robotics, Digital Economy and Creation of «Smart» Law for Smart Industry».
 While working on the project within the framework of law digitization the team realized how important it is to provide future lawyers with knowledge in this field”, shares Elizaveta Gromova, LLM Program Coordinator.